Quantized Coulomb branch of 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory and spherical DAHA of $(C_N^{\vee}, C_N)$-type: Quantized Coulomb branch and spherical DAHA of -type

-To establish the correspondence with the polynomial representation of the spherical DAHA of $(C_1^{\vee}, C_1)$-type, we introduce a variable \({\sf T}\) and rewrite the quantization of loop operators:
+To establish the correspondence with the polynomial representation of the spherical DAHA of $(C_1^{\vee}, C_1)$-type, we introduce a variable \({\sf T}\) and rewrite the deformation quantization of loop operators:

 Since \(\hat{{\sf T}}\), which appears in \eqref{eq:pol2}, corresponds to the deformation quantization of \({\sf T}\), we use the same notation \(\hat{{\sf T}}\).
-By acting the differential operator \(\exp(-\epsilon_+ \partial_{a} \partial_{b})\) on the localization formulas \eqref{eq:L01}, \eqref{eq:L10}, and \eqref{eq:L11}, we obtain the following expressions for the deformation quantization:
+By applying the differential operator \(\exp(-\epsilon_+ \partial_{a} \partial_{b})\) to the localization formulas \eqref{eq:L01}, \eqref{eq:L10}, and \eqref{eq:L11}, we obtain the following expressions for the deformation quantization: